Research at Victoria Business School

 About our research capabilities

-Victoria Business School has over 200 academics carrying out research on a range of subjects, which is published in some of the world’s best academic journals and books and feeds into the teaching of the six Schools in our Faculty at both undergraduate and postgraduate levels; see below for what is happening in our individual schools.
+Victoria Business School (VBS) has over 200 academics carrying out research on a range of subjects, which is published in some of the world’s best academic journals and books.
+This capability also feeds into teaching practice within the six Schools in our Faculty at both undergraduate and postgraduate levels.

-Student theses are also a major component of the Faculty's research activity, with over 100 PhD students and many more Master's students at any one time working on a wide variety of topics.
+Student theses are also a major component of the Faculty's research activity, with all our Schools hosting many PhD students and Master's students working on a wide variety of topics.

 Our Faculty comprises six Schools, each with their own areas of research expertise.

-Within the School of Information Management (SIM) research focuses on the areas of electronic commerce, information systems, library and information management, and records management.
+School of Information Management research focuses on the areas of electronic commerce, information systems, library and information management, and records management.
 Topics include strategic use of information systems, service quality, mobile technologies, data modelling and data mining, knowledge management, information policy, e-health, e-government and e-learning.

-The School of Management (SoM) staff are currently focusing on four main research areas; Building Our Productivity, Competitive Advantage New Zealand, Developing Human Capability, and Innovation in NZ Tourism Through Improved Distribution Channels.
+School of Management staff are currently focusing on four main research areas; Building Our Productivity, Competitive Advantage New Zealand, Developing Human Capability, and Innovation in NZ Tourism Through Improved Distribution Channels.

-The School of Government (SoG) has significant collaborations within the University, including law, political science and international relations, social policy, economics and environmental studies.
-Its research programmes contribute to the advancement and dissemination of knowledge in the broad fields of governance, public policy and public management.
+The School of Government has significant collaborations within the wider University, including law, political science and international relations, social policy, economics and environmental studies.
+Its research programmes contribute to the advancement and dissemination of knowledge in the broad fields of governance, public policy, and public management.